Demisexuality and its significance in the asexual spectrum.

 The sexual attraction is comparatively lower than the other sexual types.

-Gray-asexuality comprises of demisexuality, sapiosexuality, and pansexuality.
+Grey asexuality comprises demisexuality, sapiosexuality, and pansexuality.
 As a result, these also fall under the ‘ace-umbrella’ as discussed above.

 Signs or traits of demisexuality:

 You might be thinking that everyone experiences some kind of emotional attachment irrespective of the sexual orientation.

 Then, “Why does demisexuality have to be a different term to denote a certain section of people?”